rasberik/RedKing/README.md

 ===========================================
 This is an auxillary discord bot project in Node.JS for BattleHand mobile game.

-Original idea and first project code belong to M1RAGE, but has limited access due to glitch limitations.

 If you want to invite the bot to your server, use [this link](https://discord.com/api/oauth2/authorize?client_id=819491368174485515&permissions=67584&scope=bot), you will need Administrator access to your discord channel.

 Change Logs